v-novaltd/LCEVCdec/docs/building_linux.md

 conan remote list   # will create a new configuration and cache
 ```

-THe supplied `conanfile.py` will build and cache a mininal version of the `ffmpeg` package suitable for decoding
+THe supplied `conanfile.py` will build and cache a minimal version of the `ffmpeg` package suitable for decoding
 base video in samples and tests.

 ## Native build using Unix Makefiles

+Dependencies are installed using `conan install ...`.
+The first time this is run for a build type, a minimal version of the `ffmpeg` libraries will be compiled.
+This
+will be cached locally for future installs.

 From a shell prompt in `LCEVCdec`: